StablerCharacter/StoryTailor/Writerside/topics/Introduction.md

 The "Data Types" section is there only for the user to reference when looking at the documentation of bigger things.

-For example, In the "Stages > Main Menu" page, There is a reference of a
+For example, In the "Stages > Main Menu" page, There is a reference of the alignment of the main menu contents, which its properties can be viewed in the "Alignments" data type page.